Signed in as:

-Also of common interest is the distinction between berserkers and ulfehdnar.
+Also of common interest is the question of distinction between berserkers and ulfehdnar.
 A narrative structure in a passage in Saga of the People of Vatnsdal attests that the word, ulfhednar, denotes, "berserkir er úlfhéðnar voru kallaðir," translated as, "berserkers who were called wolfskins" (Trans.
-Smiley, 1997).
+Smiley, 2001).
 Thus, it is apparent that ulfhednar distinguishes a specific type of berserker.
 The same word is variously translated as wolf-warriors and wolf-mob.
-The attestation is extremely rare in that in clearly tells how at least some berserkers wore wolf-skins.
-Thus, the suggestion that berserkers were bear skinned (as in naked) is clearly unsatisfactory.
+The attestation is extremely rare in that it clearly indicates that some berserkers wore wolf-skins.

 HEROES & VILLAINS

-A comparative reading of literary sources broadens the scope of berserkers as a cultural symbol.
-It demonstrates with certainty that berserkers exhibit both heroic and villainous attributes.
+A comparative analysis of literary sources indicates with certainty that berserkers exhibit both heroic and villainous attributes.
 This is exemplified in the epic Saga of King Hrolf, which iterates complex associations between the moral characters of kings and their berserkers, and also in short tales, such as one in the Saga of the Volsungs.
 In this attestation, a heroic father and son acquire two mysterious wolfskins, put them on, and experience a transformation that they cannot control.
 It is said that in that form they achieved many great deeds, but rage overtook the father and he harmed is own son.
 Ultimately, the heroes cursed and burned the wolfskins.
 Notably, the text does not directly identify the heroes as berserkers, despite their obvious attributions.

 THE NAMELESS ONES

-Informative exceptions to this device occur in Egil's Saga and in the Saga of the People of Vatnsdal.
+Informative exceptions to this device occur in Egil's Saga and in the Saga of the People of Vatnsdal .
 In Egil's Saga (chapter 67), Egil duels with an antagonistic berserker named Ljot, a name which is sometimes translated as ugly.
-Notably, the Saga of the People of Laxardal (chapter 26) attests to a woman named Ljot, described as a fjanda, a fiend, who practiced a type of troll magic identified as troldami.
+Notably, the Saga of the People of Laxardal (chapter 26) attests to a woman named Ljot, described as a fjanda (fiend), who practiced a type of troll magic identified as troldami.
 The name Ljot denies characters of unique identities or human personalities.
-Similarly, in the Saga of Vatnsdal (chapter 46), townspeople defeat two antagonistic berserkers, both of whom are named Hauk, which probably means Hawk.
-Fitting the profile, a more heroic character in the same epic named Ulfhedin, meaning wolf heathen, embodies berserker attributes, but is not identified as a berserker.
-An outstanding exception occurs in Egil's Saga.
-Kveldulf's friend, Kari, is both named and directly identified as berserker.
+Similarly, in the Saga of Vatnsdal (chapter 46), townspeople defeat two antagonistic berserkers, both of whom are named Hauk (which probably means Hawk).
+Fitting the profile, a heroic character in the same epic named Ulfhedin (Wolf Heathen), embodies berserker attributes, but is not identified as a berserker.

-Berserkers are often (but not always) characterized as zoomorphic humans that emulate the primal behaviors of animals.
-Berserker shape-shifting may be interpreted in terms of transformation for better or for worse, but also in terms of unification of human and animal - unification with the animating force of natural life.
-The archetypal berserker is free from social constraints, even in the most hostile and deadly of situations.
+Berserkers are sometimes characterized by zoomorphic qualities..
+The archetypal berserker is free from social constraints.
 In Hrolf's Saga, berserker boasting rites raise the question if even kings are subject to the berserkers that they employ.
-The sense of power and freedom evokes the power and freedom of the human spirit itself, but also alienation from society.
+The sense of power and freedom evokes the power and freedom of the wild spirit itself, but also alienation from society.
 This form of alienation is typified in Hrolf's Saga, wherein Bera's children are excluded from participation in games due to their immense strength.
 In sequence, the boys follow their oldest brother and venture into the wild where they experience periods of isolation.

 At their best, berserkers embody a worldview in which animistic forces and human consciousness align transcendentally through a type of battle trance - the classic berserker fury - an animistic power for confronting worldly challenges.